-Andy Kaplan is the co-founder and chairman of KC Global Media Entertainment, which was established to acquire Sony's Asian media networks business (deal is scheduled to close in Spring of 2020).
+Andy Kaplan is the co-founder and chairman of KC Global Media Entertainment.
 Kaplan is the former President of Sony Pictures Worldwide Networks.
 Based at Sony Pictures headquarters in Culver City, California, Kaplan led Sony's global SVOD and AVOD OTT services and linear networks and related investments, with over 180 channel feeds reaching nearly two billion subscribers.
 At the end of Kaplan's tenure at Sony, the media networks unit had over 4,000 employees and was earning over $2.5 billion in revenues and over $250 million in operating profit.

 Kaplan led the continued success of Sony Pictures Networks India (SPNI), which for over twenty years has operated several of the most popular channels and brands in the highly lucrative and rapidly growing Indian television market.
 In recent years, Sony's Indian media business has expanded from the top-rated flagship Sony Entertainment Television brand through acquisitions, partnerships, and new channel launches.
 Recent additions to SPNI's portfolio included the joint-venture Sony ESPN and Sony BBC Earth channels, as well as the $385M acquisition of TEN Sports, India's most popular sports networks.
 Kaplan spearheaded SPNI's acquisition of the initial $1 billion ten-year broadcasting rights agreement for the Indian Premiere League.